CptNope/The-TCG-Forge/DEPLOYMENT.md

    npm install
    ```
    This will automatically generate PWA icons via the `postinstall` script.

+   **Note:** If you see TypeScript/module errors before running npm install, this is normal.
+They will resolve after installation.

 2. **Enable GitHub Pages:**
    - Go to your repository on GitHub